raghadislam/My-Shell/README.md

 # My Shell

-a custom Unix-like shell implemented in C that provides a number of built-in commands, supports external commands execution and variables assigning and exporting.
+a custom Unix-like shell implemented in C that provides a number of built-in commands, supports external commands execution, commands redirection, and variables assigning and exporting.

 ## Features